Taney County, Missouri: History

+Bald Knobbers

+In the years following the Civil War, Taney County experienced ongoing violence and weak official authority.
+In response, a group of 13 local men led by Union veteran Nat Kinney formed a vigilante organization known as the Bald Knobbers on April 5, 1885, near Kirbyville, Missouri.
+The group took its name from their meeting location on a treeless hilltop known as Snapp's Bald.

+The Bald Knobbers were organized not to uphold equal justice, but to impose their own strict and often violent values on the community.
+Claiming to oppose crime, they often targeted individuals who simply did not conform to their moral or political views.
+As their influence grew, their actions became more extreme—ranging from intimidation and public beatings to acts of deadly violence.

+The group’s tactics soon provoked backlash.
+Opposing factions, sometimes called the Anti-Bald Knobbers, formed in resistance.
+Tensions escalated into deadly confrontations, including the assassination of Kinney in 1888 and the 1889 public execution of several Bald Knobbers who had committed murder.

+The Bald Knobbers left a controversial legacy, seen remembered by many as enforcers of fear who used violence to shape society according to their own ideals.
+Their story inspired literature and folklore, including Harold Bell Wright’s novel The Shepherd of the Hills and local Ozarks tourism attractions.

 In 1904, the White River Railway was extended through the rugged terrain of Stone and Taney counties.
 By then, both counties had for years had a sundown town policy, forbidding African Americans to live there.

 In 2008, a New Taney County Judicial Center was built.
 That Judicial Center houses the courtrooms, the Circuit Clerk, and the County Jail.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 652 sqmi, of which 632 sqmi is land and 19 sqmi (2.9%) is water.

 The county is drained by White River and its affluents.